opendocsg/slw-judgments-backfill/2006_SGHC_197/report.md

 83     Although the heading under the Agreement for the subject of maintenance was “Interim Maintenance Matters”, it was not the Husband’s position that he had agreed to pay the maintenance as set out thereunder only because it was on an interim basis and that he had intended on the final hearing on ancillaries to argue for a lower sum of maintenance.
 His position was that when he agreed to the maintenance in late December 2002, he was not aware that he would be terminated.
 It was in or about March 2003 that the new owners of his employer had informed him that he was no longer needed (see again para 179 of Ms Rajah’s written submission).
 Although he was aware in March 2003, when he signed the Agreement on maintenance and other issues, that he would be leaving his employer, he nevertheless signed the Agreement because under the severance terms he was negotiating he would still receive his salary up to 7 June 2003 and other benefits up to 7 September 2003 (see again para 184 of Ms Rajah’s written submission).
 The Husband’s position was that the cessation of his employment was a material change in circumstances which justified a reduction of the maintenance he had agreed to pay.

-84     Ms Rajah relied on _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ [2004] 3 SLR 376 (“ _Tan SueAnn_ ”) for the proposition that a party was not bound by his agreement on maintenance.
+84     Ms Rajah relied on _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ <span class="citation">[2004] 3 SLR 376</span> (“ _Tan SueAnn_ ”) for the proposition that a party was not bound by his agreement on maintenance.
 Indeed s 119 of the Women’s Charter (Cap 353, 1997 Rev Ed) states:

  Subject to section 116, the court may at any time and from time to time vary the terms of any agreements as to maintenance made between Husband and Wife, whether made before or after 1st June 1981, where it is satisfied that there has been any material change in the circumstances and notwithstanding any provision to the contrary in any such agreement.